Danderson123/thesis_analyses/section5.3/README.md

 conda env create -f envs/sims_env.yaml && conda activate simulation_env
 ```

-The pipeline assumes the panRG is avilable in this directory and it can be downloaded from [here](https://figshare.com/ndownloader/files/56377289).
+The pipeline assumes the panRG is available in this directory and it can be downloaded from [here](https://figshare.com/ndownloader/files/56377289).

 You will also need to download the AMRFinderPlus database (`v2024-07-22.1`) and have it available in this directory.